NikosHant/Cryptarithmetic_Solver/README.md

 Source\
 \========================**\
-This code is based on the example offered [here](https://www.tutorialspoint.com/Solving-Cryptarithmetic-Puzzles), translated to Java and utilizing data structures and functions offered by Java libraries (ie. HashMap, Math.pow) for quicker/more practical computation.
+This code is based on the example offered [here](https://www.tutorialspoint.com/Solving-Cryptarithmetic-Puzzles), translated to Java and utilizing data structures and functions offered by Java libraries (ie. HashMap, Math.pow) for quicker/more practical computation, with a few more QoL additions, such as independence to a numerical base.